learning-at-home/hivemind/examples/albert/README.md

 If the initial peers for your experiment are located behind NAT and/or you have any trouble with figuring out their public IP addresses and ports, you can set up hivemind to use the [IPFS](https://ipfs.io) network to find the route to your peers automatically.
-To do this, you should specify the `--use_ipfs` option on all peers (both training monitors and trainers) you are starting.
+To do this, you should specify the `--use_ipfs` option on all peers you are starting (both trainers and monitors).

 After that, it is enough to provide only a [libp2p](https://libp2p.io/) peer ID (e.g. `/p2p/XXXX`) for each initial peer.
 No other information (like IP addresses or TCP/UDP ports) is required.